Alternative/Private Loans (Undergraduate)

 Most lenders have informative Web sites, and we encourage students to visit and carefully review these sites as they consider their options.

 The actual amount a person can borrow varies according to each student's individual financial circumstance.
-Other variables include the cost of attendance, financial aid resources and the loan limits imposed by the lender.
+Variables include the cost of attendance, financial aid resources and the loan limits imposed by the lender.

 Unlike federally-guaranteed student loans, lending institutions that offer alternative student loans may impose certain requirements.
 In most cases, a student must have: